I think of Rice Pudding as comfort food.

 Rice Pudding: In a medium heavy bottomed

 saucepan combine the milk, rice, and salt.
-Place saucepan over high heat
+Place the saucepan over medium high heat

 and bring to a boil.
-Reduce the heat to medium to medium-low and simmer
+Reduce the heat to a simmer

-until the rice is tender (about 25 minutes).
+and cook until the rice is tender (about 20 to 25 minutes).
 Stir the milk mixture

-frequently using a heatproof rubber spatula or wooden spoon to prevent the rice
+frequently using a heatproof spatula or wooden spoon to prevent the rice

 from sticking to the bottom of the pan.
 When the rice

-ground cinnamon.
-Return to heat and cook until the rice pudding thickens,
+Return to heat and cook until the rice pudding

 pudding into your serving bowls and cover with plastic wrap.
 If you want a